UoB-COMSM0166/2025-group-23/README.md

 - Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?

 ### Ideation Process

+In our ideation phase, we initially began with 12 different games.
+Our goal was to create a game that called back to classic games in the past but brings another level of fun, freshness and challenges.
+Therefore, it was important for each member in the group to bring together 2 already existing games each, with their added twist to them.
+In our meeting, we discussed potential development challenges we, as developers, could face during production.
+Some of our game ideas include Doodle Jump, Cat vs Dog, Bounce, and Flappy Bird.
+A summary of our game ideas with their brief description are document in *insert docs*.

 ### Early Stage Design
 ### Feasability Study
 ### Importance of Our Key Stakeholders